gbif/ipt/DwCAHowToGuide.md

 ### Registering your Dataset using IPT

 The IPT supports automatic registration in the GBIF network.
 In the “Managing Resources” page of your resource, there is a “Visibility” section.
 If the status is set to “public”, then there will be a “Register” button and a drop-down list for institutions.
 Choose the institution with which the resource or dataset is associated, and click the “Register” button.
 Now your dataset and metadata are registered with the GBIF Registry.
-See the [online manual of IPT](http://links.gbif.org/ipt_visibility)[24] at for further details.
+See the [IPT User Manual]((IPT2ManualNotes.wiki) for further details.

 Publishing DwC-A using GBIF Spreadsheet Templates
 -------------------------------------------------